ton-community/ton-docs/docs/develop/data-formats/transaction-layout.md

 To maximize your comprehension of this page, familiarizing yourself with the [TL-B language](/develop/data-formats/cell-boc) is highly recommended.
 :::

+The TON Blockchain operates using three key parts: accounts, messages, and transactions.
+This page describes the structure and the layout of transactions.

+A transaction is an operation that processes inbound and outbound messages related to a specific account, altering its state and potentially generating fees for validators.

 ## Transaction

 ```tlb